PMS vs Mutual Funds (2026): The Honest Comparison for HNI Investors

 • Total Annual Fee: ₹3,10,000 (effectively 3.1% of your portfolio value).

-This heavy fee drag compounding over 5 to 10 years means the PMS manager must beat the benchmark by 3% to 4% p.a. every single year just to match the net-of-fee returns of a low-cost Direct mutual fund.
+This fee drag compounds over 5 to 10 years.
+The PMS manager needs meaningful alpha just to match the net-of-fee returns of a low-cost Direct mutual fund.

 2. The Direct Capital Gains Tax Friction